Listen to this post with Alexa!

 If supporting local businesses is your jam, you’ve probably already made the switch from buying your weekly or daily mocha from chain coffee shops to purchasing your favorite espresso drinks from local coffeehouses like Epoch, Radio Coffee & Beer, Genuine Joe, Mozart’s, Lamppost, or one of our other Austin-only espresso stations.
 But your investment into Austin’s coffee scene doesn’t have to stop there!
-Instead of purchasing coffee grounds and whole beans at the grocery store, you can choose to stock your pantry with bags of fresh, ethically-sourced and locally-roasted beans sold by any of the following Austin roasters:
+Instead of purchasing coffee grounds and whole beans at the grocery store, you can choose to stock your pantry with bags of fresh, ethically-sourced and locally-roasted beans.

 Wild Gift Coffee

 In 2014, three local coffee gurus banded together to start Wild Gift Coffee, a small batch roasting company.
-Just two years later, you could find their punchy “Rude Boy” and “Troublemaker” espressos in coffee shops and private kitchens (including ours!) all over town.
+Just two years later, you could find their punchy “Rude Boy” and “Troublemaker” espressos in coffee shops and private kitchens all over town.
 Buy.
 Website.

 At Cuvée Coffee, every roast has its own story, and their classic “Meritage” roast tastes every bit like it’s described — as a “love song to espresso.”
 Before you buy a bag, though, we suggest that you visit Cuvee’s physical location, a small coffee shop and bar with a distinctly chill yet modern ambiance in East Austin.
 Buy.
 Website.